 If a tenant dies and there are no other tenants in the unit, the tenancy is deemed to be terminated 30 days after the death of the tenant. – The landlord must preserve any property of the tenant who has died other than property that is unsafe or unhygienic – The landlord must provide reasonable access to the rental unit to allow the executor of the estate or family member to remove the tenant’s property. – The landlord is permitted to sell, retain for the landlord’s own use or dispose of the property once 30 days have passed from the day the tenant died. – The Act states that if within six months of the tenant’s death the executor or administrator of the tenant’s estate or a family member claims any of the property that the landlord has sold, the landlord shall pay to the estate the amount of the proceeds from the sale, after deducting the landlord’s reasonable out of pocket expenses for moving, storing, securing or selling the property; and/or any arrears of rent owing. – Where the landlord has retained the belongings for his own use, if the executor or administrator of the tenant’s estate or a family member claims the property, the landlord shall return the property to the tenant’s estate

-My tenant has vacated the rental unit before the end of the lease, what do I do with their belongings?
+My tenant has vacated the rental unit before the end of the lease, what should I do with the belongings they left behind?

 My previous tenant owes $8,000 in unpaid rent.
 At the Board she agreed to pay in instalments, but has defaulted leaving a car behind.
 She isn’t returning my calls and I don’t know her new address.
 Can I sell the car as a means to collect my money?

 We are not aware of a way that you could sell this vehicle without having the ownership.
 The Residential Tenancies Act does state that a landlord can sell, retain or dispose of belongings left behind by a tenant but it does not make any specific reference to abandoned vehicles.
 You might have to speak to a lawyer about this.
-Try calling the Law Society Referral Service at 416-947-3330.
+Contact the Law Society Referral Service online at www.findlegalhelp.ca.
 They will refer you to a lawyer and you are entitled to receive a free 30 minute consultation.

 A tenant left some of their belongings behind, and I let them know they’re still here.
 How long do I have to hold onto everything before disposing of them?